MrGibbage/FLL-Season-and-Tournament-Management/README.md

 ### Tournament Folder Builder (MAESTRO)

 Once you download the repo, do the following:
-1) Edit `season.json` (see Configuration below).
+1) Create one or more season configuration JSON files (e.g., `qualifiers.json`, `championship.json`) in the MAESTRO directory.
+See Configuration section below for required keys.
-2) Edit the tournament Excel workbook (name is set in `season.json`).
+2) Edit the tournament Excel workbook (name is set in your configuration file).
 Update the worksheets per your region; in-sheet instructions are provided.
 3) Edit the Jinja template files (closing ceremony, summary, fill-in) with your preferred wording and any custom awards.
 4) Close the Excel workbook, then run `fll-maestro.exe` (or `python fll-maestro.py`) from the same folder.
+   - If you have only one valid configuration file, MAESTRO will automatically use it
+   - If you have multiple configuration files, you'll see a numbered list to choose from
-Enter a tournament name to build one, or press ENTER to build all.
+5) Enter a tournament name to build one, or press ENTER to build all.
 Watch for warnings/errors.
-5) When builds succeed, share the generated tournament folders via your preferred cloud service (OneDrive, Google Drive, Dropbox) with tournament directors and judge advisors.
+6) When builds succeed, share the generated tournament folders via your preferred cloud service (OneDrive, Google Drive, Dropbox) with tournament directors and judge advisors.

+**Note**: MAESTRO automatically scans for all `.json` files and validates them.
+Only files containing the required configuration keys (`season_yr`, `season_name`, `tournament_folder`, `filename`, `tournament_template`) will be shown as options.

 ### OJS usage